YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECNOTSUPPLEMENTARY, ssss is a Supplementary Instance and so cannot act as a source to non-Supplementary Instance iiii

-Source Server log/MUPIP Error: Issued by a Source Server on a Supplementary Instance ssss attempted to connect to a Replicating Instance iiii, but found iiii is not configured as a Supplementary Instance.
+Source Server log/MUPIP Error: Issued by a Source Server on a Supplementary Instance. ssss attempted to connect to a Replicating Instance iiii, but found that iiii is not configured as a Supplementary Instance.

 Action: Reconfigure the instances to a supported configuration.